-It is finally cooler in Hong Kong and this is the time of the year to get your flu shot.
-Getting the flu vaccine is without a doubt the best way to protect yourself and your loved ones from the flu, reducing doctor visits, school sick days, work sick days and preventing hospitalizations.
+It is finally cooler in Hong Kong and it is the time of the year to get your flu shot.
+Getting the flu vaccine is the best way to protect yourself and your loved ones from the flu in Hong Kong, reducing doctor visits, school sick days, work sick days and preventing hospitalizations.
 People who are most vulnerable to flu complications are very young children, pregnant women, people with long-term health conditions and the elderly.
-In Hong Kong, it is common to get a seasonal flu shot, especially since the dense population can facilitate the transmission of the flu.
-Here are some key facts about influenza and the Hong Kong Vaccination Subsidy Scheme.
+It is common to get a seasonal flu shot in Hong Kong, especially since the dense population can facilitate the transmission of the flu.
+Here are some key facts about influenza in Hong Kong and the Hong Kong Vaccination Subsidy Scheme.

 According to the Hong Kong Centre for Health Protection, seasonal influenza commonly occurs between January to March and July to August.
 The Centre for Health Protection advises getting the flu shot in the fall every year.
 Why fall?
 Because your body needs at least two weeks to produce the antibodies necessary to ward off the virus and in the meantime you should take necessary personal and environmental hygiene measures to avoid contracting or spreading the flu.

-While Hong Kong’s public health sector does not provide free influenza vaccination to the general population, it has implemented a subsidy scheme to encourage most vulnerable people to get vaccinated by private providers.
+While Hong Kong’s public health sector does not provide free influenza vaccination to the general population, it has implemented the Government Vaccination Programme (GVP) to encourage vulnerable groups to get vaccinated.

 Where?
 At private doctors enrolled in VSS.
 Look for the nearest doctor and their costs here.